DOAJ/doaj/cms/pages/apply/seal.md

 All seven criteria must be met for a journal to be awarded the Seal.
 Failure to maintain the best practice and standards described in these criteria may lead to removal of the Seal.

 {:.tabular-list .tabular-list--ordered}
-1. Digital preservation (archiving policy)
+1. Digital preservation (Archiving policy)
   - The journal content must be continuously deposited in one of these archives:
     - any archiving agency included in [Keepers Registry](https://keepers.issn.org/keepers)
     - Internet Archive